material-motion/material-motion/specifications/view_duplication.md

 <p style="text-align:center"><tt>MVP</tt></p>

-**Dependencies**: An observable "new target" event from the Scheduler type.
+**Dependencies**: An observable "new target" event from a scheduler instance.

 Create an instance of a view duplicator.